 - Participate in the Young Scholars Program

-- Work or volunteer in a nursery, greenhouse, garden center, farmer's market, golf course, public garden or landscape company
+- Work or volunteer in a nursery, greenhouse, local vegetable or fruit farms, garden center, farmer's market, golf course, public garden or landscape company

 What can a Horticulture student do outside of class?